Understanding MCCs is important for businesses and cardholders a like.

 For the benefit of readers who aren’t familiar, a merchant category code (MCC) is a four-digit number the major credit card networks (Visa, Discover, American Express and Mastercard) assign to every business that applies to accept credit cards.
 The number corresponds to the type of business or service the company offers.

 Credit card networks use MCCs to categorize and track purchases.
-When a purchase is added to your statement, the category assigned to it, such as “grocery stores, supermarkets,” is tied to the merchant category code.
+When a purchase is added to your statement, the category assigned to it, such as “building materials” or “advertising services” is tied to the merchant category code.
+Major airlines and hotels each have their own MCC code.

 How to look up a business’s MCC

 So, how do you look up the MCCs of a particular business?
-The IRS publishes a complete list of codes, but each card network also has its own list.
+Each card network has its own list, though many codes are shared among the networks.
 As a result, a merchant may have a different code with Visa than with Mastercard, for instance.

-If you make purchases for your business, being aware of merchant category codes can help you maximize your credit card rewards.
+If you make purchases for your business, merchant category codes can also help you maximize your credit card rewards.
 The rewards programs for certain cards will give you points for purchases that are in certain coding categories.
 Paying attention to how your card is categorizing a purchase can help you get more points, especially if you patronize a particular merchant regularly.

 Why becoming familiar with MCCs matters